 Plastic Bottle Birdfeeder

-Show the kids how to make a refuge for one of our feathered friends by recycling a plastic soda bottle.
+Show the kids how to make a feeding station for one of our feathered friends by recycling a soda bottle into a Plastic Bottle Birdfeeder.
 A great craft for teaching recycling and encouraging kids to interact with nature.

 9” x 16” piece of lightweight cardboard